Neurogenetics Curriculum

 4. D.Angelman syndrome — would present with absent speech, happy affect, and characteristic EEG pattern instead

-This is a classic case of Fragile X Syndrome missed because neither CMA nor standard WES detects large CGG repeat expansions.
+This is a classic case of Fragile X syndrome missed because neither CMA nor standard WES detects large CGG repeat expansions.
 The boy's features (moderate ID, characteristic facies, macroorchidism, anxiety, gaze avoidance) are textbook Fragile X. The maternal grandfather's progressive tremor and ataxia strongly suggest FXTAS (premutation carrier).
 This scenario emphasizes that FMR1 CGG repeat analysis must be specifically ordered as a dedicated test — it is recommended as first-tier testing in any male with unexplained intellectual disability, regardless of other genetic testing results.

 3. A family affected by TSC asks about the difference between TSC1 and TSC2 mutations.
 Which statement most accurately reflects the genotype-phenotype correlation?